Leading Load Cell Manufacturers

 Things to Consider

-Before selecting or setting up a load cell for your application, you need to investigate a few factors, such as load cell capacity and load cell positioning.
-To calculate load cell capacity, make sure to consider the following maximum force value, the dynamics of the system (i.e. frequency response), the load cell’s response to the placement of a transducer in the force path, and how much extra weight the load cell can handle.
-Note that load cells can have between four and 30 gauges and that the more gauges inside the load cell, the greater the cell sensitivity in picking up and recording variances.
+Before choosing or installing a load cell for your application, it’s essential to evaluate several factors, including load cell capacity and positioning.
+To determine the load cell capacity, consider the maximum force value, the system’s dynamics (such as frequency response), the load cell’s reaction to the placement of a transducer in the force path, and the additional weight the load cell can handle.
+Load cells can contain between four and 30 gauges, and a higher number of gauges enhances the cell’s sensitivity in detecting and recording variations.

 Check out our Linear Actuators website